sankalp1999/Image_Captioning_With_Attention/README.md

 For better visualization, refer [this](https://youtu.be/StOFwSRBwMo) video.

+The soft attention is differentiable and hence can be trained using backpropgation.
+It is a small neural network model of it's own.
 The BahdanauAttention class in the [model.py](http://model.py) file is implementing the attention network which calculates the attention weights(alphas) and context vector.

 ![attention_maths.png](imgs/attention_maths.png)